Whether you've grown your own pumpkins at home, or just want to cook good food 100% from scratch, homemade pumpkin puree is super easy to make.

 Roasting the pumpkin is also a little less work as you don't have to peel and cut the flesh first.
 You only need to cut the pumpkin in half and scoop out the seeds and stringy bits.

-If you decided to boil the pumpkin you'll first need to peel and cut the pumpkin in order to easily get it into a pot as well as ensure it cooks evenly.
-Note that boiling or simmering pumpkin will increase its moisture content and can dilute the flavour.
+If you decide to boil the pumpkin you'll first need to peel and cut the pumpkin in order to easily get it into a pot as well as ensure it cooks evenly.
+Note that boiling or simmering pumpkin will increase its moisture content and can dilute the flavor.

 Simple Pumpkin Puree Recipe